dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 ## Managing Workflow Recovery

-At the core if DBOS Transact is state management for workflows, to provide [reliability guarantees](./workflow-tutorial#reliability-guarantees).
-When the execution environment hosting a DBOS Transact application is terminated (for any reason), a new instance can take over pending workflows and resume their execution exactly where they left off.
-A common scenario for workflow recovery are maintainance windows where you need to drain all your nodes.
-You can restart execution environments and instruct them to resume pending workflows.
+By default, when a DBOS application starts up, it recovers all pending workflows, resuming them from where they left off following our [reliability guarantees](./workflow-tutorial.md#reliability-guarantees).
+This behavior works well when you're only running a single instance of an application, as it guarantees that every time the server is restarted, it resumes all workflows from where they left off.
+However, it is less ideal for a distributed setting where you're running many instances of an application on different servers.

+To manage recovery in a distributed setting, you can assign each instance of an application an executor ID by setting the `DBOS__VMID` environment variable.
+This causes the application instance to assign every workflow it executes to that executor ID.
+When an application instance with an executor ID restarts, it only recovers pending workflows assigned to that executor ID.
+You can also instruct it to recover workflows assigned to other executor IDs through the [admin API](#managing-workflow-recovery).

 ## Configuring OTLP Telemetry

-DBOS Transact operations emit [OpenTelemetry](https://opentelemetry.io/) traces.
+DBOS operations emit [OpenTelemetry](https://opentelemetry.io/) traces.
 When a [handler](./http-serving-tutorial) receives a request, it attempts to load a [trace context](https://opentelemetry.io/docs/concepts/context-propagation/).
 If none is found, the handler will create a new trace.

-Traces are periodically exported from a DBOS Transact application using the [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otlp/) (OTLP)
+Traces are periodically exported from a DBOS application using the [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otlp/) (OTLP)
 You can configure an exporter in the telemetry section of the [configuration file](../api-reference/configuration).
 For example:
 ```yaml
 telemetry: